edcalderin/edcalderin/README.md

 - 👋 Hi, I’m @edcalderin.
 I'm systems Engineer with experience in Software Engineering.
-Actually, I am seeking of Data Science projects since it's my new afition
+Actually, I am searching of Data Science projects since it's my new afition
 - 👀 I’m interested in Data Science, those topics linked to Machine Learning, Deep Learning, Audio Mining, Big Data, and so on.
 - 🌱 I’m currently learning Deep Learning and Audio Mining through courses and papers.
 - 💞️ I’m looking to collaborate on challenger projects supported by Data Science.